Multibagger stock should have No Debt, High ROE and ROCE, Low PE Ratio, Future growth, Market leader, Ethical Management, Experience

-Warren Buffet invested in companies like IBM in 2015 and the most recent is Apple in March 2016.
+Warren Buffet invested in companies like IBM in 2015; the most recent is Apple in March 2016.

 IBM, he purchased in 2015.

-Let us take an example of Rakesh Jhunjhunwala who is considered as Warren Buffet of India and his most talked about investments are Lupin and Crisil.
+Let us take the example of Rakesh Jhunjhunwala, who is considered Warren Buffet of India, and his most talked about investments are Lupin and Crisil.

 Lupin has gone from Rs 2 to 2000 Rs in the last 15 years but Rakesh Jhunjhunwala invested in Lupin at around 100 and not when it was at Rs 2.

 Similar things can be said about his other investments, including CRISIL.

 Any investors who have made big money from the market had invested in stocks when they were not penny stocks but when they were market leaders or were becoming market leaders in a few years to come.

 I would define multi-baggers as stock that can become 10x in the next 10 to 15 years.